Here is a step by step guide to importing your data into Shareworks Startup. It’s similar to using a spreadsheet, only more powerful.

-Next, click on the “Transactions” step at the bottom of the import page (we’ll just walk through the exercises tab to help you get the hang of it):
+Next, we’ll cover transactions at the bottom of the import page (we’ll just walk through the exercises tab to help you get the hang of it):

 Use the first column to select the “Grant ID” of the option or warrant you want to exercise.
 This is populated from grants you’ve already recorded:

-The advanced columns give you the option to specify the name of the certificate that the option or warrant exercises into.
+The additional columns give you the option to specify the name of the certificate that the option or warrant exercises into.
 If this is not specified, we’ll automatically generate certificates for you.

 NOTE: Any unvested shares that are exercised for options will automatically be converted into restricted stock with the appropriate vesting schedule.